agile-ts/documentation/docs/packages/core/features/state/Introduction.md

 ```ts
 MY_STATE.initialValue; // Returns 'Hello World'
 ```
-After a successful instantiation, we can start working with the State.
+After a successful instantiation, we can dynamically and easily manipulate its value.
 ```ts
 MY_STATE.set("Hello There"); // Set State Value to "Hello There"
 MY_STATE.undo(); // Undo latest change (-> Value is now "Hello World" again)